mverwe/ERP-matching/README.md

 For the pseudodata a top 3 of preferred projects for 42 student groups is randomly generated.
 The popularity of the projects is drawn from a Gaussian with a mean of 0.7 and standard deviation of 0.15.
 This means some projects will appear more often in the top 3 of the groups than others.

 ### Survey data
-The CSV file that will be obtained from `qualtrics` survey can be converted to plain text format with `process_CSV_qualtrics.cc` or `process_CSV_qualtrics.py`
+The CSV file that will be obtained from `qualtrics` survey can be converted to plain text format with `process_CSV_qualtrics.py`.

 ## Matching projects to students
 To avoid biases we first randomize the order in which groups are considered with `randomize_top_picks.cc`.
+At this step we also generate random preferences for groups that haven't submitted project prefences.

 Next we will run the matching code (`matchmaking.cc`) many times (for example 100 thousand) to make sure we sample a large phase space of possible configurations.
 The matching code performs the following steps:
 1. Generate a random number, $A$, to select a project for the group being considered ($p_{i}$ is the probability to get the i<sup>th</sup> preferred project and is an adjustable parameter of the code)